 Morgan: About how life is good.
 We’ve been in Sicily for months now, traveling around, hiking, cooking great meals, eating at all our favorite restaurants.
 This is the way to travel.
 I wish we could do this for a living.

 Patti: And why not?
 Let’s figure out a way to capitalize on our hard earned experience and encourage folks to be more than just tourists, tell them how to be travelers.
-Here’s the tagline… global access to local knowledge or a travel guide for slow travel.
+Here’s the tagline… global access to local knowledge.

 Morgan: Great idea.
 But how do we make money at this?

-Patti: We’ll start with a fantastic traveler’s website telling folks where to go, the best way to get there, what we’ve enjoyed seeing, restaurant reviews, cruise ship reviews, train reviews, pictures, maps, everything.
+Patti: We’ll start with a fantastic traveler’s website telling folks where to go, the best way to get there, what we’ve enjoyed seeing, eating, pictures, maps, everything.

 Morgan: Great idea.
 But there are hundreds of travel websites.
 How would ours be different?
 And where does the money part come in?